 I am a biological anthropologist whose primary focus is on the interpretation of skeletal remains.
-In particular, I am interested in the interplay between biology and culture, using skeletal analyses as the empirical evidence of this relationship in past human populations.
+In particular, I am interested in the interplay between biology and culture, understanding that the skeleton is both a biological and social product.

 Rather than focusing on a specific geographic area, my research has concentrated on the skeletal biologies of the poor and disenfranchised.
 Cultural factors, including political and economic influences, lead to inequalities among certain groups.
 This inequality may impact human biology to the same extent that the physical environment does.
 In fact, these forces may marginalize a particular group to a specific physical environment.
 These unequal power structures influences the types of stressors developed and how they ultimately lead to disparities in biological health.
 In order to assess the stressors, including the cultural and environmental factors that may create them, archival documents must be researched along with the osteological remains.
 By critically examining archival data, we may understand how the specific conditions of poverty developed for a population in a specific location.